asyncgui/asyncgui/README.md

 The reason they needed lots of work is that they had to merge two event-loops into one.
 One is from the gui libraries.
 The other one is from async libraries.
-You cannot just simply run multiple event-loops simultaneously in one thread... maybe.
+You cannot just simply run multiple event-loops simultaneously in one thread.

 On the other hand, `asyncgui` doesn't require a lot of work as shown above **because it doesn't have an event-loop**.
 `asyncgui` and a library who has an event-loop can live in the same thread seemlessly because of it.